 Our objective is to make the process of renting a property clear and simple.
 We wish to offer a transparent service to our tenants, with our fees advertised at the outset.
-Our knowledge of the lettings market and our properties is freely available, allowing you to make the right decisions.
-This page of our website provides a step-by-step guide to renting property in Oxford, Witney or anywhere else in the UK!
+Our knowledge of the lettings market and our properties are freely available, allowing you to make the right decisions.
+This page of our website provides a step-by-step guide to renting a property with scottfraser.

 To register your interest in letting a property, please contact the relevant lettings office/s.
-You can do so by telephone, email or by calling in during the working day.
+You can do so by telephone, email or through our contact us page.
 You do not need to have a specific property in mind – we are happy to help you find it.
 Our contact details are on the bottom of this page, or you can see the full office and team information using the link provided.

 All applications are made “subject to contract” and an application to rent a property does not guarantee the tenancy.
 Should you decide not to continue with your application at any time, the application fee cannot be refunded.

-Whilst waiting on the completion of your references, the Lettings Coordinator will prepare the tenancy agreement and other supporting documents.
-These will be sent to you for signature and return within a reasonable specified timescale.
+The tenancy agreement will now be prepared.
+This will be sent to you for online signature and to return within a reasonable specified timescale.

-It is essential that you speak to the Lettings Coordinator promptly if you are unable to meet the deadlines set, otherwise the property will be returned to the market and viewings will begin again.
+It is essential that you speak to the team promptly if you are unable to meet the deadlines set, otherwise the property will be returned to the market and viewings will begin again.

 Once we are in receipt of the signed tenancy agreement, it will be signed on behalf of the landlord and dated.
 At this point the tenancy agreement is deemed to be “executed” and both parties are legally obliged to proceed.

-The Lettings Coordinator will contact you to confirm the amount you need to pay before you move in.
-This amount will include the rent up to the end of the first calendar month of your tenancy and the deposit (equivalent to two months rent).
+You will be advised in writing of the amount you need to pay before you move in to include first rent payment and deposit.
 Rental amounts and due dates will vary per property – please review your tenancy agreement for the specific details.

-You first payment must be paid in cleared funds within the timescale specified by the negotiator and, in any event, prior to commencement of the tenancy.
-Payment must be made by bank transfer, by debit card (subject to bank charges) or by bankers draft.
-We cannot accept cash or personal cheques.
+You first payment must be paid in cleared funds two days prior to the tenancy start.
+Payment must be made by bank transfer, we cannot accept cash, card or personal cheques.

 We will also request a copy of your tenants insurance policy prior to the start of the tenancy.
 You can find out more about tenants insurance here.

-If your property is managed by scottfraser, the Property Management Centre will contact you to arrange a ‘meet and greet’ to collect keys ready for your tenancy start date.
+If your property is managed by scottfraser, the Inventory Clerk will contact you to arrange a Check-in appointment.

 You will also be supplied with a full inventory and schedule of condition, prepared by an independent inventory clerk.
 This will show meter readings for the property.
 Please check the inventory carefully, as it will be an important part of the check-out and deposit return at the end of your tenancy.
 You can make comments as appropriate.
 You must then sign and return it to us within 48 hours of your arrival at the property.
 If you do not do so, the inventory is deemed to be accurate.